Aftermath: 19 - A Borrower of the Night (2020)

 I know it’s my battle, Hermann had told Lightcap.
 It’s the only one you’ll give me.

 “Why are you here, Hermann?”
-Hansen asks, not quite ready to give in.
-“You’ll end up right next to him if you don’t get some rest.”
+Hansen asks, not yet ready to give in.
+“You’ll end up next to him if you don’t get some rest.”

 “Why am I here?”
 Hermann repeats.
 “Do you see anyone else here?
 Medical, like the rest of this place, is grossly understaffed.
 He should be at the University of Washington.”